Noah-Everett/Awake/README.md

 NOTE: If the Mac was not charging when program was started the program will stop itself without any user involvement.

 ## **Support**
-If you require any further assistance, feel free to contact me at `NoahEverett \at Gmail.com`.
+If you require any further assistance, feel free to contact me at `NoahEverett898 \at Gmail.com`.